ioan-chera/eureka-editor/README.txt

 RUNNING

+Command line:

-You can run Eureka from the command line, or it can be run from the desktop menu (if your OS handles .desktop files as per the XDG specs).
+You can run Eureka from the command line, or it can be run from the desktop menu (on Linux: if your OS handles .desktop files as per the XDG specs).
 Eureka will need to be able to find an IWAD to run, if it cannot find any then the "Manage Wads" dialog will open up, allowing you to "Find" one (which is remembered for next time).